 The Company believes that granting incentive compensation stock, including stock options and RSUs, to key personnel encourages retention and more closely aligns the interests of executive management with the intent of shareholders.
 The inclusion of incentive compensation stock in compensation packages allows the Company to compensate employees while not drawing on limited cash resources.
 Further, the Company believes that the incentive compensation stock component serves to further align the interests of management with the interests of the Company's shareholders.
 The amount of incentive compensation stock to be granted is based on the relative contribution and involvement of the individual in question, as well as taking into consideration previous grants.
 There are no other specific quantitative or qualitative measures associated with incentive compensation stock grants and no specific weights are assigned to any criteria individually, rather, the performance of the Company is broadly considered as a whole when determining the number of incentive stock-based compensation (if any) to be granted and the Company does not focus on any particular performance metric.
-During the financial year ended December 31, 2021, the Company granted an aggregate of 350,000 stock options to its NEOs.
-No RSUs were granted during the year ended December 31, 2021.
+During the financial year ended December 31, 2022, no stock options were granted to NEOs.
+The Company granted 500,000 RSUs to its CEO during the year ended December 31, 2022.